Home » Biography » APJ Abdul Kalam Biography

 2014 Honorary Doctors of Science University of Edinburgh, Scotland

 He was the recipient of Veer Savarkar Award.
 In 2000, he was bestowed with ‘Ramanujan Award’ by the ‘Alwars Research Centre.’
-In 2007, he received the ‘Kings Charles II Medal’ from the Royal Society.
+In 2007, he received the ‘King Charles II Medal’ from the Royal Society.
 The ASME Foundation, USA, honoured Kalam with the Hoover Medal.
-He also received honorary doctorate from 40 universities.
+He also received honorary doctorates from 40 universities.
 The United Nations recognized Kalam’s 79th birthday as World Students’ Day.
 In 2003 and 2006, he was nominated for the ‘MTV Youth Icon of the Year.’

 Awards of APJ Abdul Kalam